 Ndiizi is another sweet banana that is eaten raw.
 It is a short curved banana and sweeter than the bogoya.
 Nidiizi is also used to pancakes which are locally known as Kabalagala.

-Yellow bananas are reach sources of potassium, calcium, iron, and vitamin C. Bananas also help in digestion.
-In bananas, the soluble fibre helps combat heartburn, constipation and stomach ulcers.
-Bananas also help in the body to produce collagen which is good for your skin.
+Yellow bananas are reached sources of potassium, calcium, iron, and vitamin C. Bananas also help in digestion.
+In bananas, the soluble fiber helps combat heartburn, constipation, and stomach ulcers.
+Bananas also help the body produce collagen which is good for your skin.

 People in Uganda enjoy Jackfruits a lot and see them as a treat.
 Locally known as Fene, the Jackfruit is the largest fruit of all trees in the world.